cloudmesh/cloudmesh-slurm/cloudmesh/slurm/README.md

 than 45 minutes and are likely simply building from source.

-Once the script ends, there is an expected error saying that the Pis cannot be pinged.
-You can check if SLURM is installed by issuing on the manager:
+Once the script ends, you
+can check if SLURM is installed by issuing on the manager: